MosianeTS/CDV01_Career_Goals_Reflection_TEBMOS452_WFO2401_GROUPA_TEBOGO-MOSIANE_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):

      - Successfully complete the CodeSpace software development bootcamp by getting more than 80% in all three programs by June 2024.
 This is to enable me to break into the tech industry and acquire a junior software developer role.
+     - Learn a back-end development framework such as Django or Ruby on Rails by completing at least 1 short course online by the end of November 2024.
+This is to expand my skill-set and improve my marketability as a software developer.
      - Obtain a junior front-end developer role by end of September 2024.
 I would like to obtain a position where I can make use of my newly acquired skills to kickstart my development career.
      - Obtain the AWS Cloud Practitioner certificate by end of June 2025.
 This is to help me attain knowledge about how the cloud works and to kickstart my specialisation in cloud computing.
      - Obtain a mid-level developer position by end of November 2026.
 Having gained experience as a junior developer, this role will allow me to take on more responsibility and to specialize in a specific programming language or specific technology.